Innkeepers Steve and Dave’s 2025 Provincetown Dining Guide

 Aqua Bar – A unique dining setting, this is actually an outside beachfront deck bar at the end of the Aquarium Marketplace.
 The Marketplace houses seven takeout food venders ranging from raw bar to burritos to burgers to Chinese and you can bring your food to the tables at Aqua Bar to enjoy with your favorite cocktail and stunning views.

-Bayside Betsy’s – One of the few establishments with a waterfront deck to dine on.
+Bay Cafe – Formerly Bayside Betsy’s.
+One of the few establishments with a waterfront deck to dine on.
 Casual fare with a great Friday night all-you-can-eat fish fry and popular and fun bar overlooking Commercial Street.
 Breakfast, lunch and dinner offered.

 1620 Brewhouse – Indoor and outdoor pub dining overlooking Commercial Street with a great beer selection.